-During implementation, the two most important rules to follow are to document everything and involve everyone.
-Aside from keeping waste audit results, it is necessary to also document the day-to-day waste disposal and resource use.
-Though involving everyone does not mean asking each person to record the number of paper products they have used, it does mean giving them the tools they need to participate in waste management.
-These tools can be in the form of training, induction, toolbox talks, or even digital waste management plan checklists.
+During implementation, remember to document everything and involve everyone in the organization.
+Aside from keeping all waste audit results, document the day-to-day waste disposal and resource use of the organization.
+Additionally, give everyone the tools they need to participate effectively in waste management.
+These tools can include training, induction, toolbox talks, and even digital checklists.

 A food waste audit analyzes the components of a restaurant’s waste.
 It helps restaurants identify the inefficiencies in their processes and provides them with the data they need to effectively address their food waste.
 As part of the Target-Measure-Act approach recommended by the World Resources Institute, food waste audits enable restaurants to set reduction targets, measure and report food loss, and be bold in taking action to combat food waste.

 According to ReFED, the full cost of generating food waste for the U.S. restaurant sector is $54.7 billion, with an even larger amount spent ($218 billion) on the production, processing, transportation, and disposal of uneaten food.
 However, despite these statistics, there is a real benefit to caring about and mitigating food waste.
 ReFED states that for every dollar invested in food waste reduction, restaurants can realize approximately $8 of cost savings.